hep-mirrors/sherpa/doc/README.md

 ## Building the Docs
  - run `cmake` with `-DSHERPA_ENABLE_MANUAL=ON`
- - run `make` in the Manual directory to build all targets
+ - run `make` in the doc/ directory to build all targets

 ## Caveats
 If you see something like: